Geonhee-LEE/object-detection-opencv3-ros/README.md

 # opencv-ros
-Image processing using OpenCV for Labeling and HSV, Filtering on the ROS kinect.
+Image processing using OpenCV for Labeling and HSV, Filtering on the ROS.

-I want to extract the object(e.g., enclosure) from image at the ROS kinectic version.
+Goal: extraction of object(e.g., enclosure) position from the raw image one the ROS(kinetic) -Ubuntu(16.04) environment.

 After the hsv convesion and filtering and labeling, I extracted the ROI for detecting the object(black color) using OpenCV3.
 On the ROI area, I did again the hsv convesion for extracing the black color.